ChainAgnostic/namespaces/mvx/caip2.md

 ## Syntax

-An identifier for an MultiversX chain consists of the namespace prefix "mvx:" followed by the chain's Id.
+An identifier for an MultiversX chain consists of the namespace prefix "mvx:" followed by the appropriate `chainId` corresponding to that chain.

 ### Reference Definition

-The reference on the MultiversX chain is the equivalent of the MultiversX chainId:
+The reference for each MultiversX chain is identical to its native representation in the MultiversX ecosystem:
 `1` for `Mainnet`, `D` for `Devnet`, `T` for `Testnet`

 ### Resolution Method